 Looking for cheap accommodation Rome?

-I have been running a B&B in Rome since 2001.
+I ran a B&B in Rome for 17 years.
 I know the market.
 I know the business.
 And I know what people are looking for when they want to stay somewhere cheap in Rome.

 When you search online for cheap accommodation Rome, you'll often see articles with lists of places with "low rates, starting from . . ." which are their rates for the cheapest room type, in low season.